bwheelz36/ParticlePhaseSpace/paper.md

 # Statement of need

 Although the use of phase space data is well established, there is no consistent implementation of phase space data between different programs @tessier_proposal_2021.
 To appreciate why this is an issue, one must understand that in a typical accelerator workflow, it is common to utilise several different programs to simulate different phases of particle transport, and for any given simulation task, there are many different simulation programs one can use @noauthor_accelerator_2022.
 Each of these programs will typically utilise their own unique format for saving and loading phase space data.
 This means that getting these programs to 'speak' to each other is generally a substantial amount of work - in some cases, the bulk of the work!
+Examples of publications using code like this can be found in @st_aubin_integrated_2010,

 `ParticlePhaseSpace` aims to solve these issues by providing well documented and extensible mechanisms for the import and export of data in different formats, as well as a library of methods for visualising, manipulating, characterising and analysing phase space data.
 The underlying data is stored in a pandas data frame with clearly defined allowed columns and units.
 Both the supported particles and data format have been designed to be extensible, with documentation demonstrating how to do this.
 A `PhaseSpace` object is provided with a large library of methods for visualising, manipulating, characterising and analysing phase space data.